bquistorff/econ-project-template/README.md

 1. Windows: Cygwin (with make, and maybe some other utilities).

+### Using packages
+This project is setup to load R/Stata packages from project-specific folders.

+Stata repositories don't track versions of packages, so not only should the package files be in the project, they should also be under version control.
+To install a new package that is platform independent, just run setup_ado.do, then install normally (then add to VC).
+To install a package that is platform dependent do `cd code/ado-store` and then use `store-mod-install-files.sh` (instructions at top of file).

+For R packages, repositories (e.g. CRAN) keep old histories so you can have the packages in the project folder but not under version control (because many are non platform-independent).
+See Rlib-management.R.
+If you have packages that aren't from a repository that stores version history then you should setup your own local CRAN (see the miniCRAN package) which would be under version control.

 # Tracking file changes
 Often you want to know whether a file has really changed.
 File modification timestamps howver just record the last time something was written to the file even it was the same content or insignificantly different.
 If you know when a file has actually changed you can monitor your workflow for errors and avoid costly down-stream estimation.
 Assuming we can get rid of harmless differences to get "normalized" versions of files (see below) then we can track content changes using hashes like md5.
 Version control systems implicitly have this built in, however I augment this setup with manual hashes for the 'make' build system.